threnjen/boardgamegeek/README.md

 #### Business Objective

-Build a content recommender for BoardGameGeek with a goal of addressing challenges that are both common to recommenders in general, and specific to BGG:
+Build a content recommender for BoardGameGeek with a goal of addressing the following challenges that are both common to recommenders in general, and specific to BGG:

 - Cost of acquiring and maintaining data
 - Cold Start problems where new users and items are not a part of the system